robey/mwrt/docs/bytecode.md

 - since an object can only have 64 slots
     - call it 256 bytes for a string, which perfectly allows for a 1-byte length prefix, pascal-style
-- use indirection: an extended array has a size, capacity, and refs to spans of 64 slots
+- use indirection: an extended array has a size, capacity, and refs to spans of 64 slots (6 + 8 = 16KB strings or 6 + 6 = array of 4096 items)